guillaumedherouville/webapp_socialsense/README.md

 ### Important

 When creating the streamlit app, specify python version = 3.10 (in advanced settings)
+Todo :

-Todo : clean requirements.txt (very heavy atm with unnecessary libraries)
+- clean requirements.txt (very heavy atm with unnecessary libraries)
+- session state management : if more people were to use it, need to update session state (!)

 #### Files